IgniteUI/indigo-design-docfx/en/components/select.md

 ## Input Type

-The Select supports the same two input types typical for the [Input](input.md) component: border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
+The Select supports the same three input types typical for the [Input](input.md) component: a line type for a more airy style, border type for a more structured perception on solid color backgrounds, and a boxed type that is most appropriate when placed on top of a vivid image to improve readability.
+Since we are deprecating the line style, in Figma we have only the border and box types available.

 <img class="responsive-img" src="../images/select_border.png" srcset="../images/select_border@2x.png 2x" />